Versioning model

 Rollbacks

-If a released version causes issues, you can quickly rollback by releasing a previous version:
+If a released version causes issues, you can quickly rollback by releasing a previous version:- Navigate to the version history

 - Select a stable previous version